Intelligent Soft StartSoft start with option for remote control

 If you are curious about the design considerations of the ISS, I suggest reading my Ultimate Guide to Soft Start Design.

 The main features of the ISS are listed below.

-- On-board handling of all mains-related circuitry (fuse, power switch, mains voltage selection, etc.)
+- On-board handling of all mains-related circuitry (power switch, mains voltage selection, etc.)

 - Relay Saver Technology I: An electronic switch engages the soft start before the main power relay on power-up and disengages after the power relay on power-down.
 This minimizes the switching current and voltage across the relay contacts, thereby minimizing arcing and the associated contact wear and RF emissions.

 - Relay Saver Technology II: After the power relay is engaged, a simple circuit reduces the relay coil voltage by 60%.
 This is plenty to keep the relay engaged and reduces the power dissipated in the relay coil by 85%, thereby extending the life of the relay.

 - All switch and relay timing handled by an ARM Cortex M0+ micro controller.

 - Supports three soft start delay settings, selectable by jumper: 250 ms, 500 ms, and 1.0 s.

 - Support for two types of power switches: Toggle and momentary switches.
 These can be low-voltage types as 3.3 V signalling is used.